 From Local to Global: Auckland Accounting Partnerships

-CITY OF ENTERPRISE: PERSPECTIVE ON AUCKLAND BUSINESS HISTORY, Ian Hunter, Diana Morrow, Auckland University Press, pp. 220-231
+CITY OF ENTERPRISE: PERSPECTIVES ON AUCKLAND BUSINESS HISTORY, Ian Hunter, Diana Morrow, eds., Auckland University Press, 2006

 Date Written: 2006